-Scenarios Three and Four are recommended to enable appropriate funding of the desired level of service in the Draft Play Space Strategy.
+Scenario Four is recommended to enable appropriate funding of the desired level of service in the Draft Play Space Strategy.
 This level of service is designed to meet a reasonable balance between affordability and meeting current and future playspace needs for residents and visitors to the Shire.

 The destination playground in Scenario Four will provide a significant level of service increase for residents in addition to providing a significant attraction to visitors.
+While a location has not yet been determined, potential location and external funding opportunities will continue to be explored.